 In verse 13, Paul elaborates and vouches for the hard work that Epaphras does on behalf of the churches of Colossae, Laodicea, and Hierapolis.
 His faith is seen through his efforts, as he works persistently as their representative.
 Paul wants to be sure they know how faithfully their missionary is working to spread the gospel.
 His efforts on their behalf are significant!

 The last reference concerning Epaphras is earlier in the book of Colossians.
 Paul speaks about how the Colossian church has been growing in faith and in their love for one another.
 He goes on to talk about how the gospel has been bearing fruit around the world in the same way that it began with them.
 And it began with them they heard the gospel from Epaphras and understood God’s grace for the first time.
 Epaphras is the one who brought the gospel to the Colossian church!
 He is their spiritual father and shepherd.
 Paul describes him as a “dear fellow servant, who is a faithful minister of Christ.”
 These are words of compassion and admiration!
-Epaphras is a beloved friend and evangelist, who shares Paul’s passion for sharing the gospel.
+Epaphras is a beloved friend and evangelist, who shares Paul’s passion for spreading the gospel and guiding people to grow in faith.

 We don’t know what seminary training Epaphras had or anything else about his upbringing.
 In three small mentions we get only a glimpse of who Epaphras was and what compelled him.
 We know that he understood the gospel of grace and passionately shared it with others.
 We know that he worked diligently as an ambassador for Christ.
 We know that he took that passion on the road with Paul to share the gospel with those who still had not heard the message of grace; even to the point of joining Paul during his imprisonment in Rome.
 Even when miles separated him from those he loved he remained passionate in praying for their spiritual growth.